Container Docking Station

 If hauliers are forced to wait at a worksite because loading or unloading takes too long during operating hours, this not only incurs additional costs but also causes unnecessary hassle and stress.

 This situation can be significantly eased with (tank) containers and docking stations.
 The addition of parking spaces for empty and full containers decouples transportation from loading and unloading processes.
 Already loaded containers can be prepared in docking stations and collected by the transporter at a later, freely chosen time (exchange of full for empty).
-Transporters can carry out this process independently, without fixed time slots, and simultaneously with other collections.
+Transporters can carry out this process independently, without fixed time slots, and simultaneously with colleagues doing the same.

 Worked example: